iraf-community/pyraf/docs/pyraf_tutorial.rst

 task will work (e.g., lowercase letter commands such as c) and colon commands will work as they do in IRAF.
-Most CL-level (capital letter) keystroke commands have not yet been implemented; the following CL level commands are currently available:
+Most CL-level (capital letter) keystroke commands have not yet been implemented; the following CL level commands are available:

-* The arrow keys move the interactive cursor one pixel.
-Shift combined with the arrow keys moves the cursor 5 pixels.
+* The arrow keys move the interactive cursor one pixel. :kbd:`Shift` combined with the arrow keys moves the cursor 5 pixels.

 * **C** prints the current cursor position on the status line.